barracudanetworks/waf-automation/README.md

-# waf-automation
+# Enabling DevOps practices to use the Barracuda Web Application Firewall
-This repo contains some workflow examples for using the WAF REST API on AWS and Azure with tools like Puppet and Terraform.
+This repo contains examples of common configuration and automation tools with the Barracuda WAF.